top of page

 Kiesa Kelly

-Autism in Midlife Women: Signs Misread as Anxiety in High Masking Autism in Women
+High-Masking Autism in Women: Signs Often Misread as Anxiety

 High-masking autism in midlife women is routinely misread as anxiety, depression, or burnout.
 Here's what the overlap pattern actually looks like — and what a good evaluation looks for.